alx9r/StructuredResource/README.md

 This is to support compliance with PR.11.
 Mandatory parameters of public resource functions cannot be `$null` because the meaning of `$null` is that same as omission per PR.11.  `[AllowNull()]` does not affect non-mandatory parameters.
 Therefore, `[AllowNull()]` on public resource parameters either indicates either or is unnecessary.
 Always omitting `[AllowNull()]` avoids errors with no downside.

+### [x] PR.15: Each public resource class member variable has a corresponding public resource function parameter.

+**Reason**

+This is to support parity between the interfaces published by the public resource class and public resource function.

+### [x] PR.16: Each public resource function parameter has a corresponding public resource class member variable.

+**Reason**

+This is to support parity between the interfaces published by the public resource class and public resource function.

-### [ ] PR.15: Defaults values are the same for corresponding public resource class member variables and public resource function parameters.
+### [ ] PR.16: Defaults values are the same for corresponding public resource class member variables and public resource function parameters.

 **Reason**

 This is to ensure the same behavior whether the resource is invoked using the public resource class or function.

 ## I: Integration